Barefoot Holistics | Reflexology in Albany WA

 What is proprioception?

-It allows you to move and adjust without needing to look or consciously think about how you’re doing it — whether you’re walking, standing or shifting your position.
+Proprioception allows you to move and adjust without needing to look or consciously think about how you’re doing it, whether you’re standing, walking, reaching out for something or shifting your balance.

 Man standing barefoot on a rock, showing balance and foot awareness on a natural surface